renpy/renpy/sphinx/source/config.rst

     If True, the mobile app will save its state when it loses focus.
 The state is saved in a way that allows it to be automatically loaded (and the game to resume its place) when the app starts again.

+.. var:: config.save_persistent = True

+    If True, Ren'Py will save persistent data.
+If False, persistent data will not be saved, and changes to persistent will be lost when the game ends.

 .. var:: config.save_physical_size = True